John G. H. Halstead: Ambassador in Bonn

 On 1 October 1976, a Frame-work Economic Agreement of the sort that Halstead had long pushed for was signed with the EEC.
 However, immediately thereafter, Canada placed a uranium embargo to the EEC.
-The uranium embargo was a belated response to India exploding its first atomic bomb on 20 December 1974, which took place after India violated an agreement with Canada to provide nuclear technology and uranium only for peaceful purposes.
+The uranium embargo was a belated response to India's explosion of its first atomic bomb on 18 May 1974, which took place after India violated an agreement with Canada to provide nuclear technology and uranium only for peaceful purposes.
 The Indian nuclear test caused much criticism of the government in Canada for unwittingly providing both the technology and the uranium which made it possible for India to have nuclear weapons.
 As a result, Canada sought more stronger safeguards that in the future other governments would not use Canadian uranium for building nuclear weapons, and upon unable to obtain such guarantees from several European nations imposed a blanket embargo on shipping uranium to the entire EEC.
 The Canadian uranium embargo caused much ill-will in European capitals, and ruined the possibility of the frame-work economic agreement becoming a free trade pact.
 In the aftermath of the oil shock of 1973–74, nuclear energy became much favored all over the West as a way to secure "energy independence" from the turbulent Middle East, and most European nations had embarked on nuclear energy projects, which required importing uranium.
 The German historian Peter Slingelin wrote the major responsibility for the uranium embargo rested with the Europeans, who failed to understand the domestic furor in Canada caused by the Indian nuclear test, which made the Canadian government appear gullible and foolish.
 The uranium embargo served its purpose as promises were obtained from the EEC nations that Canadian uranium would not be used to develop nuclear weapons or alternatively sold to nations that were known to be seeking nuclear weapons such as Pakistan, Iran, Brazil, Argentina, North Korea and Taiwan.
 As the ambassador in Bonn, Halstead felt that Canada missed several opportunities for closer economic relations with the EEC by not developing an industrial policy in sync with those of the EEC nations.